llllllllll/phorth/README.rst

 Computed Jumps in the CPython VM
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-CPython has no need for a computed jump instruction so the VM does no have
+CPython has no need for a computed jump instruction so the VM does not have
 one.
 This is totally reasonable for Python because, obviously, Python can
 compiled in such a way that a computed goto is not needed.
 In ``phorth``, I
 don't have as much static information so I needed to be able to jump to an
 address in the code object dynamically.
 To implement this the ``phorth`` context
 is actually a generator.
 This means that the code object has the
 ``CO_GENERATOR`` flag set and uses ``YIELD_VALUE`` instructions to pause control
 flow.
-The scheme that I built is that the ``phorth`` context yields an ``int``\*
+The ``phorth`` context is yields ``int``\* objects which are one less than
-object which is the one less than the address to jump to.
-The reason it is one
+the address to jump to.
+The reason it is one less that the address to jump to is
-less that the address to jump to is that it really works by setting
-``context.gi_frame.f_lasti`` (in C++ again, this is not mutable in Python) to
+that it really works by setting ``context.gi_frame.f_lasti`` (in C++ again, this
-the value yielded.
-This means that when execution resumes, it will resume at the
+is not mutable in Python) to the value yielded.
+This means that when execution
-new location.
-I decided to yield the ``lasti`` instead of the actual target
+resumes, it will resume at the new location.
+I decided to yield the ``lasti``
-because in most places the location is computed as an offset from the current
+instead of the actual target because in most places the location is computed as
-instruction pointer meaning I could subtract one from the offset there and save
+an offset from the current instruction pointer meaning I could subtract one from
-another subtraction in the runner.
-I didn't want to have all of my jump targets
+the offset there and save another subtraction in the runner.
+I didn't want to
-start with a ``POP_TOP`` so using the normal generator ``next`` code would not
+have all of my jump targets start with a ``POP_TOP`` so using the normal
-work.
-The runner reimplements the generator ``next`` calls to manage the
+generator ``next`` code would not work.
+The runner reimplements most of the
+``next`` function with special handling to manage the ``lasti`` assignment and
-``lasti`` assignment and reenter the code without pushing any values onto the
+reenter the code without pushing any values onto the stack.
-stack.

 \* There is a special case of yielding ``None`` which means resume execution on
 the next instruction.
 For control flow this is a ``NOP``; however, yielding